MohammadYAmmar/Arduino-Uno-to-IoT-with-old-laptop/README.md

 My LinkedIn: https://www.linkedin.com/in/mohammad-y-ammar/

-If you have seen the description and tool with codes, can you recommend my Arduino [todo] or Shell scripting programming skills on LinkedIn? :)
+If you have seen the description and tool with codes, can you recommend my Arduino or Shell scripting programming skills on LinkedIn? :)

 Do not forget to give the project a star ⭐🌟 to encourage us to continue if you liked it.